yaki3355/yaki3355/README.md

 - 👋 Hi, I’m Yaki
-- 💞️ I’m looking to collaborate on JavaScript, Node.js, Java
+- 💞️ I’m looking to collaborate on JavaScript and Java
-- 📫 yaki3355@gmail.com